New slow-roll approximations for inflation in Einstein-Gauss-Bonnet gravity: The standard slow-roll approximation and the effective potential

 \section{The standard slow-roll approximation and the effective potential}

 ~~~~There are a few ways to get the slow-roll approximate equations.
-The standard approximate equations have been proposed in~\cite{Guo:2010jr} and described via the effective potential in~\cite{Pozdeeva:2020apf}.
+The standard approximate equations have been proposed in Ref.~\cite{Guo:2010jr}.
 This way assumes that all inflationary parameters are negligibly small and can be removed from equations.
 In this slow-roll approximation, the leading order equations have the following form: